Battle of Hoengsong: Support Force 21

 Keith started his withdrawal at about 03:00.
 Ahead of the main body, two tanks and two squads of infantry from Support Team B moved to secure the bridge 3 mi south, just above the area to be occupied, unaware that the Chinese had blocked Route 29 near the bridge and that they now had organized additional roadblocks above and below the crossing, the latter actually in the area Keith intended to occupy.
 PVA machine gunners overlooking Route 29 from the east harassed the tank-infantry team the moment it started south.
 The infantry hugged the tanks for protection, as did a group of ROK troops trying to stay with the American force.
-A mile down the road, an explosion under the second tank brought 2nd Lt.
-William M. Mace, the platoon leader, out of the turret even as the tank, undamaged, continued to move.
+A mile down the road, an explosion under the second tank brought 2nd Lieutenant William M. Mace, the platoon leader, out of the turret even as the tank, undamaged, continued to move.
 Machine gunfire from the left kept Mace from getting back inside, and a grenade, apparently thrown from the ditch on the east side of the road, then blew him off the tank, although without wounding him.
 His and the leading tank continued down the road, neither crew aware that Mace was no longer with them.
 The two tanks gradually outdistanced the infantry that had started with them but moved no more than another 1 mi before the leading tank was hit by a rocket launcher round and ran off the steep edge of the road and overturned.
 The following tank attempted to pass but was hit in the engine compartment by a grenade or mortar round and capsized off the opposite side of the road.
 The two crews fled into the hills to the west, then turned south toward the 3rd Battalion, 38th Infantry.
-To the rear, following the same westward drift to escape fire coming in from the left of the road, Lieutenant Mace, the two infantry squads, and a number of South Koreans took cover in the ground on the right.
+To the rear, following the same westward drift to escape fire coming in from the left of the road, Mace, the two infantry squads, and a number of South Koreans took cover in the ground on the right.
 The group moved south after daylight toward the 3rd Battalion, 38th Infantry, but became scattered during several small skirmishes with PVA forces.
 The survivors, including Mace, finally reached the 3rd Battalion around 09:30.